Brightening vs Whitening: What's the Difference?

 What ingredients are used in brightening vs whitening products?

-Brightening uses gentle, proven ingredients: vitamin C, niacinamide, turmeric, kojic acid, alpha arbutin, and azelaic acid.
-These inhibit excess melanin without harming skin.
+Brightening uses gentle, well-studied ingredients: vitamin C, niacinamide, turmeric, kojic acid, alpha arbutin, and azelaic acid.
+These may help reduce excess melanin without harming skin.

 Whitening products often contain high-dose hydroquinone (above 2%), mercury, or undisclosed steroids.
 These ingredients are banned in many countries due to serious health risks.

 Always check ingredient lists.
-If ingredients aren't listed or seem vague, don't use the product.
+If ingredients are not listed or seem vague, do not use the product.

 Can brightening products change my skin color?